ODB++ vs. Gerber X2 vs. IPC-2581: PCB Production File Format Wars

 Either way, the industry must move forward, and which output you choose will largely depend on your fabricator.

-In Europe and North America, PCB fabricators are urging designers to use newer intelligent formats, because the NRE costs of “plain old Gerber viewer” are really high.
+In Europe and North America, PCB fabricators are urging designers to use newer intelligent formats, because the NRE costs of using a “plain old Gerber viewer” for a PCB design review are really high.
 Any fab that has up-to-date CAM software can now support IPC-2581, ODB++, and Gerber X2, so there’s really no excuse.
 All the fabs I have spoken to about this agree - Sierra, Hughes, Precision…

 But I’d like to know your thoughts - would you take the more conservative route (pardon the pun) of sticking with Gerber, or go with IPC-2581?
 If you chose the newer format, what steps would you take with your fab to guarantee the correct manufacture of your boards?